 The council has adopted guidance for various conservation areas to help define the special architectural and historic interest of these areas and to clarify why they merits 'designation'.

-Consultation on Conservation Area Appraisals and Management Plans, February 2025
+Adoption of Conservation Area Appraisals and Management Plans, June 2025

-From 3 February to 3 March 2025, the London Borough of Bromley is consulting on draft Conservation Area Appraisal and Management Plan documents for the following conservation areas:
+On 25 June 2025, the London Borough of Bromley adopted Conservation Area Appraisal and Management Plan documents for the following conservation areas:

 The documents provide detailed statements of character and appearance for the conservation areas, setting out the reasons for designation along with a management plan for their conservation.
 The documents are relevant to development proposals and enhancement works in the areas they cover.